 As far as the secret to making a full time living BLOGGING in less than a year, I believe it really does come down to a few key things.

-I go over all these things in more detail in this free mini course, but in a nutshell:
+I go over HOW to do all these things in more detail in this free mini course, but in a nutshell:

 - Start your blog the right way, (with an understanding that it is not going to be easy) and with a great hosting company.

 - Invest in learning how to blog.
-You need to treat your blog like it matters.
+You need to treat your blog like it is your business.

 - Do not get distracted by the rest of life.
 Your blog needs to be a priority.